 Phan Rang

-Phan Rang is the former central city of Ninh Thuan province (now in Khanh Hoa province) and offers excellent conditions for tourism development.
+Phan Rang was the former capital of Ninh Thuan province (now in Khanh Hoa province) and offers excellent conditions for tourism development.

-This ward is about 330km from Saigon, about 95km from Nha Trang.
+Phan Rang This ward is about 330km from Saigon, about 95km from Nha Trang.
 Phan Rang borders the East Sea.
 Phan Rang – Vinh Hy – Cam Ranh and Phan Rang – Binh Thuan (currently Lam Dong province) are two coastal routes with beautiful natural scenery.
 From Phan Rang ward, along the coastal road to the North and South, visitors will enjoy views of blue beaches, white salt fields, sheep-grazing areas, and vineyards.
-Part of the Nui Chua Biosphere Reserve, newly recognized by UNESCO, is also located along this route.
+Part of the newly recognized Nui Chua Biosphere Reserve is also located along this route.

-The coastal areas in Phan Rang remain largely wild, minimally affected by human activity.
+The coastal areas in Phan Rang remain largely wild, with minimal human activity.
 In addition, Phan Rang has a long history and features unique Cham cultural relics, including Sac Tu Kim Son Tu, Po Klong Garai Tower, and the Ninh Thuan Museum.
 It also offers specialties such as jellyfish noodles, sand lizards, fish cake noodles, and other rustic dishes.

 Museum